Only Child (TV series)

-Only Child is a British comedy sitcom series starring Gregor Fisher and Greg McHugh.
-It was released on BBC Scotland and BBC iPlayer on 21 November 2024 and BBC One on 22 November 2024.
-A second series was commissioned in May 2025.
+Only Child is a British television sitcom starring Gregor Fisher and Greg McHugh.
+It ran for two series, premiering on BBC Scotland on 21 November 2024.
+The second series was commissioned in May 2025 and released the following year.

 Synopsis

 Richard Pritchard, an actor, returns from London to visit his recently widowed father Ken in his family home in Forres in Moray.